cr0hn/pypow/README.rst

 This repo contains the Python implementation of `Kapow!
 Spec <https://github.com/BBVA/kapow/tree/master/spec>`_:

-    if you're looking for high performance, then you need the official GoLang implementation of Kapow!
+    if you're looking for high performance, then you need the official Go implementation of Kapow!

     https://github.com/BBVA/kapow